 The Union Saint-Jean-Baptiste d’Amerique (USJB) was founded on May 7, 1900 in Woonsocket, RI.
 The USJB was a fraternal organization for Franco-Americans living in New England, and other states with large Franco-American populations.
 The USJB promoted the social and moral welfare of its members, helped their sick and poor members, as well as the relatives of deceased members.
-According to Dr. Claire Quintal, founder of L'Institute Francais, the goal of the USJB was to “…unite these immigrants, scattered far and wide -- and who now chose to call themselves Franco-Americans – in a society whose goal was to protect all those who became members and to promote their welfare.”
+According to Dr. Claire Quintal, founder of L'Institut Francais, the goal of the USJB was to “…unite these immigrants, scattered far and wide -- and who now chose to call themselves Franco-Americans – in a society whose goal was to protect all those who became members and to promote their welfare.”
 Quintal, Clair, Looking Back - Forging Ahead: a Centennial History of the Union Saint-Jean-Baptiste d'Amerique, 2000, pg.4,

 Assumption College has enjoyed a long-standing relationship with the USJB.
 The USJB provided monies for the construction of the college's La Maison Francaise building in 1955, and their funds had an instrumental role in the creation of the College's Institut Francais. in 1991 the USJB merged with Catholic Financial Life